Type and hit ENTER

 We’ve lost places on the updated Dartmoor wild camping map.

 NOTE: This post was written just after the first Dartmoor wild camping High Court decision.
-The appeal process is currently ongoing.
+Since then, there have been an appeal and a Supreme Court ruling on the case.
+You can read more about the results on the page linked below.

 I’m sure I’m not the only peaceable outdoorist who feels as though they’ve been blown off the hill and back on again by the Dartmoor wild camping news that has emerged over the last couple of weeks.